-Fincantieri's shareholders' register, reports to CONSOB received by the Company and other information available to the Company reveal that, as of the date of this Report, no person - with the exception of the controlling shareholder (see below) - holds a shareholding in Fincantieri that exceeds 3%, nor are there any known shareholders' agreements pursuant to Article 122 of the Italian Consolidated Financial Act (TUF) involving the Company's shares.
+Fincantieri's shareholders' register, reports to CONSOB received by the Company and other information available to the Company reveal that, as of the date of this Report, no person, with the exception of the controlling shareholder (see below), holds a shareholding in Fincantieri that exceeds 3%, nor are there any known shareholders' agreements pursuant to Article 122 of the Consolidated Law on Finance (TUF) involving the Company's shares.

-71.6% of the Company's share capital is held indirectly by Cassa Depositi e Prestiti S.p.A. (the Bank for Deposits and Loans, a company controlled by the Italian Ministry of the Economy and Finance) through its subsidiary Finteena S.p.A. ("Finteena").
+71.6% of the Company's share capital is held indirectly by Cassa depositi e prestiti S.p.A.

+indirectly by Cassa depositi e prestiti S.p.A. (the Bank for Deposits and Loans, a company controlled by the Italian Ministry of the Economy and Finance) through its subsidiary Fintecna S.p.A. ("Fintecna").

+MAIN SHAR % SHARE CAPITAL FINCANTIERI

+Indirect Direct

-MAIN SHAREH OLDERS % SHARE CAPITAL FINCANTIERI INDIRECT DIRECT Cassa depositi e prestiti S.p.A.
+Cassa depositi e prestiti S.p.A.
 Fintecna S.p.A.
-71.6%
+71.64%

-Since the start date of trading on the Electronic Stock Market (MTA) of Fincantieri's shares (3 July 2014), the Company is no longer subject to direction and coordination pursuant to Articles 2497 et seq. of the Italian Civil Code, which Fintecna previously conducted as indicated in the Offering Circular (to which reference is made).
+Since the start date of trading on the Electronic Stock Market (MTA) of Fincantieri's shares (3 July 2014), the Company is no longer subject to direction and coordination under Articles 2497 et seg. of the Italian Civil Code, which Fintecna previously conducted as indicated in the Offering Circular (to which reference is made).
 From that date Fintecna ceased all direction and coordination activities over the Company.

-Consequently Fincantieri: (i) operates in full independence in its dealings with clients and suppliers and is not subject to any outside interference; (ii) independently prepares the Company's and the Group's strategic, industrial, financial and/or budget plans; (iii) is not subject to rules issued by Fintecna; (iv) has not entered into treasury contracts with Fintecna and has not assigned to Fintecna any financial assistance or coordination functions; and (v) does not receive directives or instructions from Fintecna on financial or lending matters, on the implementation of extraordinary transactions or on business strategies.
+Consequently Fincantieri: (i) operates in full independence in its dealings with clients and suppliers and is not subject to any outside interference; (ii) independently prepares the Company's and the Group's strategic, industrial, financial and/or budget plans; (iii) is not subject to rules issued by Fintecna; (iv) has not entered into cash agreements with Fintecna and has not assigned to Fintecna any financial assistance or coordination tasks; and (v) does not receive directives or instructions from Fintecna on financial or lending matters, on the implementation of extraordinary transactions or on business strategies.